suquare/assignment/Assign1Readme.txt

 Step 3 - Open Account and then click fields and relation (for creating new custom field) and make a field with checkbox .
 Name it is_gold.
 Default Value of Checkbox is Unchecked. click save
-Step 4 - Go to developers console, CLick new File and chhose Apex Triggers.
+Step 4 - Go to developers console or use VS code, CLick new File and chhose Apex Triggers.
 Step 5 - Enter Name
 Step 6 - sObject as Opportunity because we are using Opportunity to find the change.